Xerox: 1970s

 Archie McCardell was named president of the company in 1971.
 During his tenure, Xerox introduced the Xerox 6500, its first color copier.
-During McCardell's reign at Xerox, the company announced record revenues, earnings and profits in 1973, 1974, and 1975.
+During McCardell's reign at Xerox, the company announced record revenues, earnings, and profits in 1973, 1974, and 1975.
 John Carrol became a backer, later spreading the company throughout North America.

 In the mid-1970s, Xerox introduced the Xerox 9200 Duplicating System.
-Originally designed to be sold to print shops to increase their productivity, it was twice a fast as the 3600 duplicator at two impressions per second (7200 per hour).
-It was followed by the 9400, which did auto-duplexing, and then by the 9500, which was which added variable zoom reduction and electronic lightness/darkness control.
+Originally designed to be sold to print shops to increase their productivity, it was twice as fast as the 3600 duplicator at two impressions per second (7200 per hour).
+It was followed by the 9400, which did auto-duplexing, and then by the 9500, which added variable zoom reduction and electronic lightness/darkness control.

 In a 1975 Super Bowl commercial for the 9200, Xerox debuted an advertising campaign featuring Brother Dominic, a monk who used the 9200 system to save decades of manual copying.
 Before it was aired, there was some concern that the commercial would be denounced as blasphemous.
 However, when the commercial was screened for the Archbishop of New York, he found it amusing and gave it his blessing.
 Dominic, portrayed by Jack Eagle, became the face of Xerox into the 1980s.

+The 6500 color copier was introduced in May 1973.

-Following these years of record profits, in 1975, Xerox resolved an anti-trust suit with the United States Federal Trade Commission (FTC), which at the time was under the direction of Frederic M. Scherer.
-The Xerox consent decree resulted in the forced licensing of the company's entire patent portfolio, mainly to Japanese competitors.
+Following these years of record profits, in 1975, Xerox resolved an antitrust suit with the United States Federal Trade Commission (FTC), which at the time was under the direction of Frederic M. Scherer.
+The Xerox consent decree required it to license its entire patent portfolio, mainly to Japanese competitors.
 Within four years of the consent decree, Xerox's share of the U.S. copier market dropped from nearly 100% to less than 14%.

 In 1979, Xerox purchased Western Union International (WUI) as the basis for its proposed Xerox Telecommunications Network (XTEN) for local-loop communications.
 However, after three years, in 1982, the company decided the idea was a mistake and sold its assets to MCI at a loss.

 1980s

 David T. Kearns, a Xerox executive since 1971, took over as CEO in 1982.
-The company was revived in the 1980s and 1990s, through improvement in quality design and realignment of its product line.
+The company was revived in the 1980s and 1990s through improvement in quality design and realignment of its product line.
 Attempting to expand beyond copiers, in 1981 Xerox introduced a line of electronic memory typewriters, the Memorywriter, which gained 20% market share, mostly at the expense of IBM.

 In 1980, Xerox acquired Kurzweil Computer Products, a pioneering manufacturer of flatbed scanners, from Ray Kurzweil.
 It later acquired Datacopy, another pioneer in the image scanner market, for $31 million in 1986.

 In 1983, Xerox bought Crum & Forster, an insurance company, and formed Xerox Financial Services (XFS) in 1984.

-In 1985, Xerox sold all of its publishing subsidiaries including University Microfilms and R. R. Bowker.
+In 1985, Xerox sold all of its publishing subsidiaries, including University Microfilms and R. R. Bowker.

-The 6500 color copier was also introduced in 1986.
-The first one was sold in Philadelphia by Jack Schneider.

 In 1989, Xerox won the Malcolm Baldrige National Quality Award for Business Products and Systems.